 St. Francisville woman arrested on child abuse charges

-ST. FRANCISVILLE - A St. Francisville woman was arrested on child abuse charges from 2024 for allegedly abusing a child.
+ST. FRANCISVILLE - A St. Francisville woman was arrested on child abuse charges in 2024 for allegedly abusing a child.

+The paper cites a report filed by the Mississippi Department of Child and Family Services.
+The report says the child had burn injuries, scarring on her face, and appeared to have suffered blunt force trauma.

+Court records WBRZ found also show that this wasn't the first home the child was placed in after allegations of abuse were made.
+In 2017, she was taken from her mother's home after allegations of poor living conditions.
+She was moved again in 2020 when the Hanchey's got official custody of her.

-District Attorney Sam D'Aquilla said that his office is aggressively pursuing the case and anticipate more charges in the coming days.
+District Attorney Sam D'Aquilla said that his office is aggressively pursuing the case and anticipates more charges in the coming days.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.